manuparra/singularitycontainers-on-m1-arm64/README.md

 Connecting via SSH is a better option than directly using the shell that appears from the screen when starting the Virtual Machine.

-To do that, open a Terminal and type the following:
+To do that, open a Terminal in your host system and type the following:

 ```
 ssh -p 22022 ska@localhost